stuffyvater/trustlines-network.github.io/_faq/general.md

 You would also like to decide yourself who you are comfortable being liable to you, and who you would like to be liable to.

+## How can Trustlines be used for local circular economies?

+Local currencies specific to a community, offers a way to keep money circulating and increases the economic activity within the realm of the community.
+This is contrary to pumping international homogeneous currencies into an area, which tends to flow straight back to the source, without making any sustainable economic community impact.

+At the same time, communities tends to have a demand for goods or services provided by outside suppliers, which means they also needs to be able to pay in currencies that they trust and accept.

+This dilemma requires communities uses more than one currency which is exactly what the Trustlines Network enables.
+According to the prioritisation made on effectiveness and resilience, communities are empowered to customise local networks while they can also participate in interconnected networks.

 ## Why not just stick with regular bank issued money?